-Attachments: Interim Conclusion/Conclusion documents of KI#1, KI#2 and KI#5.
+Attachments: None

 1 Overall description

 SA2 has concluded on KI#1, KI#2, KI#3, KI#4, KI#5 and KI#6 of the study, FS_Sensing_ARC, in SA2 #172.

-The KI#1, which focuses on “System Architecture to Support Sensing”, could be impacted by architectural enhancements due to privacy and security considerations from SA3.

-Similarly, KI#2, which addresses "Authorization and Revocation to Support Sensing Services," depends on SA3's work on the security aspects of authentication, authorization and revocation in sensing services.

-Additionally, KI#5, which covers "Sensing Result Exposure", relies on SA3 for security aspects related to the sensing result exposure.
+The conclusions are documented in the latest version of TR 23.700-14.
+SA3 can take the conclusions into account for their study and provide feedback, if any.

-Based on the conclusions arrived for KI#1, KI#2, and KI#5, SA2 would like to seek clarification from SA3 on the following points in order to proceed with the normative phase:
+Based on the arrived conclusions, SA2 would like to seek clarification from SA3 on the following, as inputs to the normative phase:

-Are there any impacts on architectural enhancements arising from security aspects being addressed by SA3 that should be considered in the normative phase of SA2?
+Are there any architectural impacts arising from security aspects addressed by SA3 that should be considered in the normative phase of SA2?
 If yes, please specify them.

-Do the following security aspects have any implications for the normative phase, and if so, what additions or modifications need to be handled by SA2?
+Do the following have any security implications for the normative phase, and if so, what additions or modifications need to be handled by SA2?

-Authorization procedure of the sensing service request

-Privacy protection for communication between Revocation of an ongoing sensing procedure

-Secured way of exposing sensing result to sensing service consumer.
+Authentication of the sensing service consumer i.e. AF by NEF, for sensing service invocation.

+Ensuring secure communication for the transfer of control signalling and sensing data between the Sensing Entity and Sensing Function.

 2 Actions

 To SA WG3

-ACTION: SA2 kindly asks SA3 to provide clarification on the above questions, possibly before SA2#175.
+ACTION: SA2 kindly asks SA3 to take the Sensing study conclusions into account and provide clarification on the above questions, possibly before SA2#175.

 3 Dates of next SA WG2 meetings